 The tubes are ECC85, ECH81, EF89, EABC80, EL84, EM84.
 The radio lacks a ferrite antenna for LW and MW but uses the built-in UKV-dipole for them.
 The sensitivity is 5-10 µV on SW.
 The inductance of the antenna coupling coil is 0.7 µH on SW2, 3 µH on SW1, 12.8 mH on MW and 24 mH on LW.
 It is unusual to find names of Swedish stations on the FM-band dial but here they are.

 I couldn´t help buying this Blaupunkt Granada 2626 from 1960 at the flea market for 200 kr.
-It worked from the beginning and the tubes are in working condition, but I replaced the selenium rectifier to be on the safe side.
+It worked from the beginning and the tubes are in working condition, but I replaced the paper capacitors and use silicon diodes instead of the selenium rectifier to be on the safe side.
 The tubes are ECC85, ECH81, EF89, EABC80, EL84, EM84.
 There are two SW-bands, 17-50 and 60-180 m, and the UKV-knob gives bandspread on the high frequency SW-band.
-News from this year is the use of a printed circuit board.
+News from this year is the use of a printed circuit board but its solder side is unfortunately partly unaccessible.
 The sensitivity on the AM-bands is 10 µV.
 The register buttons HiFi, Solo and Sonor work beside the separate controls for bass and treble.
-The main speaker is on the front and two smaller ones are on the sides.
+The main speaker, 6 ohm and resonance frequency 80 Hz, is on the front and two smaller ones with resonance frequency 1100 Hz are on the sides.
 It is similar to the Centrum above but has better sound, built-in ferrite antenna for LW and MW adjustable from the rear, and the built-in UKV-dipole works on SW.
 The original price was 565 kr, typical for a German medium-priced radio of good quality

-Blaupunkt Granada 2525 from 1959 has only one shortwave band, apart from that the circuit is the same as that of the 2626 above even if the chassis is of older design without printed circuit board.
-It needed five new tubes, a number of paper capacitors and I replaced the selenium rectifier with silicon diodes.
+Blaupunkt Granada 2525 from 1959 has only one shortwave band, apart from that the circuit is almost the same as that of the 2626 above even if the chassis is of older design without printed circuit board.
+The Sonor button has no electric function, it just brings back the other two register buttons.
+The radio needed five new tubes, replacement of all paper capacitors, an electrolytic capacitor and I replaced the selenium rectifier with silicon diodes.
 This radio was a gift.

 Grundig 97S from 1959, original price 335 kr, I couldn't resist such a cute little radio in mint condition for the bedside table so I paid 150 kr for it.
 The brown plastic case forms a nice contrast to the bright front with its white knobs and pushbuttons.
 There are separate knobs for AM-FM, six tubes and a selenium rectifier, ferrite antenna, tone control and buttons for Music or Speech.
 The tubes are ECC85, ECH81, EF89, EABC80, EL84, EM84.